 - Fair payment

 - Guarantees that a freelance platform provides to both customers and contractors.

 In our opinion, the best way to ensure all the mentioned aspects are observed is vetting.
-This is the process of verifying a freelancer’s professional and personal skills, necessary for working with clients.
-In Lemon.io, we have designed a procedure aimed at filtering the best of the best experts.
+This is the process of verifying a freelancer’s professional and personal skills necessary for working with clients.
+In Lemon.io, we have designed a procedure to filter the best of the best experts.
 Usually, only 4 out of 100 freelancers applying to work with us pass all the tests and are allowed to work with freelancers.